smartsheet-platform/bulk-user-add/README.md

 ###User input list

 Provide a CSV formatted list of users to be added to your Smartsheet account.
-You can use the included user-list.csv sample file to get started.
+Use the included user-list.csv sample file to get started.
 The following columns are expected, in this order:

 * Email (required)